jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-1/section-3/chapter-2.md

 ### The Private Man
 <!-- He should distinguish himself by more important virtues. -->

-The chief characteristics of a private man's behaviour should be the most perfect modesty and plainness, with self-negligence consistent with the respect due to others.
-- He must acquire dependants to balance the dependants of the great.
+A private man should have perfect modesty and plainness, with self-negligence consistent with the respect due to others.
+He must acquire dependants to balance the dependants of the great.
 - He can only pay them through:
   - the labour of his body, and
   - the activity of his mind.
 - He must therefore cultivate these.
 - He must acquire:
   - superior knowledge in his profession, and
   - superior industry in its exercise.